 Herb growing problems tend to be relatively few as long as you pay attention to a few golden rules.
 Most herbs are sun-loving and require at least six hours each day.
 Herbs also like well-drained soil with a pH of 6 to 7 and amended with some good organic compost.
 Regular pruning and by virtue of that, removal of any weak or infested growth are the final components to protecting herbs from pests and diseases.
 That said, there are some common pests and diseases of herbs that may afflict the herb garden.

 Protecting Herbs from Pests

 The essential fragrant oils of most herbs are a natural repellent to many insects.
-Despite this, at some time pests like slugs encroach the herb garden and ravage your plants.
+Despite this, sometimes pests like slugs encroach the herb garden and ravage your plants.
 The good news is that most of these pests are really just that; they do not usually cause severe damage and are mostly a nuisance.

 Aphids – Aphids love the tender new leaves of herbs and, in large numbers, may cause curling of the foliage.
 The resulting honeydew secretion may promote sooty mold as well as attract ants.
 Aphids are most commonly found among crowded and rapidly growing herbs.
 Horticultural soaps and neem oil may aid in exterminating these pests.

 Spider mites – Spider mites prefer hot, dry conditions and are often spotted on the underside of the herb leaves.
 Protecting the herb garden from these pests is as simple as a strong stream of water aimed at the foliage and regular irrigation.

 Whiteflies – Whiteflies will also appear on the underside of the leaves.

 Leaf miners – Leaf miners will also attack succulent basil, leaving tunneling trails between the upper and lower leaf surfaces.